1st of June 2016 The Lab, Theatre Royal Plymouth as part of Plymouth Fringe (in development)

 16th of June 2016 as part of Tron 100 Festival, Tron Theatre, Glasgow (extract)

 8th of July 2016 as part of Over to EU, Traverse Theatre (extract)

 4th of November 2016 as part of Outside Eyes, Tron Theatre (extract)

 10th of November 2016 as part of Hothouse, Traverse Theatre (work in progress)

-8th of June 2017 script sharing after Tom McGrath Trust script development funding at the French Institute.
+8th of June 2017 script sharing after Tom McGrath Trust script development funding at the French Institute (work in progress).

 30th of May to 2nd of June 2018 Prague Fringe